 When I look at homeschooling, I see a different picture from that of a typical classroom:

-Books scattered on the dining table while a parent reads aloud to brothers and sisters of various ages who draw beautiful pictures with shared crayons;
+- Books scattered on the dining table while a parent reads aloud to brothers and sisters of various ages who draw beautiful, creative pictures with shared crayons

-Children with chores and duties who sometimes feel less advantaged than their friends who have few or none–but who will be capable of running a missionary orphanage when they grow up; and
+- Children with chores and duties who sometimes feel less advantaged than their friends who have few or none—but who will be capable of running a missionary orphanage when they grow up

 Do you recognize your homeschool life in this illustration?
 I think you are on the right path!
 Praise God that He is showing you a better way.
 Don’t go back to Egypt!